Guide to reinstalling Windows

 Windows Vista and Windows 7 users can also perform a “Startup Repair”.
 Startup Repair is normally only useful if you cannot start your operating system, it won’t fix other problems like the repair installation (sometimes) does.
 If you need to perform a startup repair, Vista users should check this video, whille Windows 7 users should check this video.

-Found the correct CD/DVD for your computer?
+Found the correct media for your computer?
 Data all backed up?
 Then you are ready to go.
-Remember that you will need to reconfigure your computer to boot from CD/DVD discs before you can reinstall Windows.
-See this tutorial for more information on how to do this.
+Remember that you will need to reconfigure your computer to boot from CD/DVD discs or a USB device before you can reinstall Windows.
+See this tutorial for details of how you can access your computers boot menu in order to do this.
+If you have an older PC that doesn’t have a boot menu, then see this tutorial for details of how to reconfigure your computers BIOS instead.

 If you have read and understood all of the above, and you are ready to begin reinstalling Windows, here are our tutorials on completely reinstalling Windows:-